Sugita Genpaku: Career

 As a practicing physician and scholar of surgery, Genpaku was aware of physician Tōyō Yamawaki's (1705–62) observations through dissection, though only through second hand information from physician Genteki Kosugi.
 Yamawaki first witnessed dissection of a beheaded criminal on February 7, 1754, and it is thought that his interest in witnessing dissection arose from his possession of a German anatomical text Syntagma Anatomicum.
 An account of Yamawaki's observations were published as Zōshi (Description of the organs), and this text is credited as the beginning of experimental anatomy in Japan.
-Also in possession of a Western anatomical text, Ontleekundige Tafelen, Genpaku was interested by the opportunity to witness a dissection.
+Also in possession of a Western anatomical text, Ontleedkundige Tafelen, Genpaku was interested by the opportunity to witness a dissection.

 As a physician practicing during the Tokugawa shogun, Genpaku and his contemporary physicians are often referred to as "Tokugawa physicians."
 Collectively, these physicians shared a sentiment of radical social equality.
 Genpaku wrote in Keiei yawa:Other than the differences between males and females, there are no distinctive differences between human beings, from the emperor to all commoners.
 Where there are no differences, then, humans themselves have artificially created above and below, and the names of the four social statuses.
 Yet there is no difference between us, because we are all human.Such ideas of equality were not widely accepted in the class based Japanese society, but particularly before Western learning from Dutch travellers began to spread within scholarly communities, Japanese physicians already have a belief in nature as the foundation for truth and the body as an extension of nature.
 Tokugawa physicians expanded their regard for the body to a responsibility to protect the wellness of the body as a shared logic of nature.
 The introduction of Western medicine in Japan occurred without colonization efforts, which allowed the Tokugawa physicians to use Western medicine for performing humanitarian medical acts without the spread of western religions that usually comes with it.